 A University Lecturer, Irina

 “When I immigrated to Canada, I needed to improve all four English skills …with Danijela’s help I got the TOEFL score I needed to secure a research and teaching position at UBC.
 Six years later, I needed to get a high score to apply for a Clinical Trainee’s licence.
 After three attempts with self-preparation my score in the Speaking section was consistently 23.
-I contacted Danijela and asked her for a few private lessons….
-Danijela provided me with detailed description of my strengths and weaknesses.
+I contacted Danijela again.
+She provided me with detailed description of my strengths and weaknesses.
 She suggested a structured approach to improve my weaknesses, and after a month of preparation with her, I obtained a score of 27 in Speaking.
-Moreover, I improved my writing from 25 to 26.
+Moreover, I improved my writing from 25 to 26 points.

 An Engineer from Italy